Haaris2204/Bizcardx/README.md

 The detected card details are stored in SQL DB for viewing, modifying, and deleting a stored card by the user.
 These functionalities are provided to the user with button input elements by streamlit.
 The web application is deployed for use by others.

+This provides a user interface for extracting business card information with easyOCR and Streamlit.